SansGuidon/bookmarks/sections/programming.md

 * [GOTO Blog](https://blog.gotocon.com/blog/) - Created for developers, by developers, GOTO is focused on bringing together the best minds in the software community and the most interesting topics to light.
 * [/r/coolgithubprojects](https://www.reddit.com/r/coolgithubprojects/) - Keep track of new cool github projects
 * [The Changelog](https://changelog.com/news/top) - Top posts
+* [Unix Sheikh](https://www.unixsheikh.com/articles.html) - Articles and thoughts about open source, BSD and GNU/Linux system administration, and programming - the pragmatic way.

 > Learn
 * [Stack Exchange](https://stackexchange.com/sites#technology) - All technology related sites on Stack Exchange